sfbrigade/datasci-sba/specs/api_cron_flow.md

 run a specific set of records and then exit.
 We will provide the capability to keep track of which records have been attempted and which have not.
-We will also provide an example of a cron scheduling job that would permite the entire database to be refreshed over a period of hours or days.
+We will also provide an example of a cron scheduling job that would permit the entire database to be refreshed over a period of hours or days.

 ## Proposed Approach